The Best Homemade Taco Seasoning

 Most of the blends I buy in the store are either bland or overpowering.
 And most store-bought seasoning blends are extremely high in salt, even the low-sodium options.

-You control the flavour – By blending your own spices, you control how spicy or salty it is.
+You control the flavor – By blending your own spices, you control how spicy or salty it is.
 You also avoid things like extra preservatives, msg, and anti-caking agents.

 It’s inexpensive – You can make a large batch at a fraction of the price of pre-made packages.